 The Leicester Longwool breed is also known as the English Leicester (pronounced ‘lester’).
 The breed was developed in England in the mid-1700s by innovative breeder Robert Bakewell, the first to use modern selection techniques to improve livestock breeds.
 Bakewell transformed a coarse, large-boned, slow-growing animal into one that grew rapidly for market and produced a higher quality fleece.

-The Leicester Longwool has been of great historic and genetic value, having a part in the founding or improving of many other breeds, including the Border Leicester and the Corriedale.
+The Leicester Longwool has been of great historic and genetic value, having had a part in the founding or improving of many other breeds, including the Wensleydale, Border Leicester, and the Corriedale.
 While distinguished by its past, this breed’s future is far from secure, and it is a conservation priority.

 Did you know: